 In a nutshell, what is AMEO?

-AMEO is the Association of Orthoptic Students of Montpellier.
-It was founded in 2009 and aims to organize activities for orthoptic students through a variety of events.
-Through AMEO, we also represent students within the federations to which we belong: the AGEM (General Association of Montpellier Students) and the FFEO (French Federation of Orthoptic Students) in order to defend their student rights and the quality of their education within the various governing bodies
+AMEO is the Association of Orthoptics Students in Montpellier.
+It was founded in 2009 and aims to organize activities for orthoptics students through a variety of events.
+Through AMEO, we also represent students within the federations to which we belong— the AGEM (General Association of Montpellier Students) and the FFEO (French Federation of Orthoptics Students)—in order to defend their rights as students and ensure the quality of their education within the various governing bodies.

 What activities or initiatives do you organize throughout the year?